Would you like to get involved and volunteer at the surgery? Start a new community project? Or join in and meet new people?

 We are supporting patients and local residents to volunteer through several GP practices across the borough.
-They provide a new resource to practices, helping them be resilient, sustainable and inclusive
+These volunteers will provide a new resource to practices, helping them to be more resilient, sustainable and inclusive.

 A few examples of such activities could include:

 - Weekly coffee morning delivered at the GP surgery, for patients to just talk, and form friendships.